 Inspired Taste: an airy, cinnamon-forward cake spiked with citrus and topped with fresh pineapple

-I was determined to test this recipe because it shares a technique from one of my favorite pancake recipes–adding the egg whites separately from the egg yolks (but the whites are NOT whipped).
-Adam and Joanne claim this makes for the best cake texture and while I don’t understand the science behind why, I like to put my blind trust in techniques like this.
+I was determined to test this recipe because it shares a technique from one of my favorite pancake recipes.
+It adds the egg whites separately from the egg yolks (but the whites are NOT whipped).
+Adam and Joanne claim this makes for the best cake texture!
 This is a butter-based cake that uses all-purpose flour, sour cream and either lime or lemon zest in the batter (I used lime).
 The topping consists of softened butter smeared in the pan with brown sugar, cinnamon, and fresh pineapple on top.

 This cake had an airy and fluffy but slightly drier texture to the cake (though more moist than Taste of Home and Sally’s).
 I’m not convinced the egg separation made for a singularly well-textured cake.
-Flavor-wise, I wasn’t a huge fan of the citrus or the more prominent cinnamon flavor, but there were plenty of tasters who enjoyed this flavor profile!
-I loved the tender sections where the pineapple juice seeped into the cake, but there was definitely a lesser caramel ratio in this cake compared to others.
+Flavor-wise, I wasn’t a huge fan of the citrus or more prominent cinnamon flavor.
+But there were plenty of tasters who enjoyed this flavor profile!
+I loved the tender sections where the pineapple juice seeped into the cake, but there was definitely a lesser caramel ratio compared to others.
 If you like cinnamon and/or citrus in your pineapple upside down cake, this is the one for you!

 - I really liked the flavor of this one.
 The cinnamon (and citrus?) definitely makes it stand out, and the added flavors worked nicely with the pineapple.
 It tasted like there might be a touch of added acidity in the fruit layer (maybe orange or lemon juice?), which I also liked.